Resolving a Clearing Member's Default, A Radner Equilibrium Approach: Credit Cost

 \section{Credit Cost}

 The MC term \eqref{e:mastergen} only addresses the impact of the considered default resolution strategy in terms of mis-hedge of market risk.
-It remains to address its credit cost ($\CC$), meant to account for counterparty credit risk in a broad sense including the implications of this risk in terms of capital and funding costs.
-There is in fact empirical evidence that credit risk could actually even dominate market risk \citep[Figure 65 page 67]{EBA22}.
-Accordingly, the overall impact of a clearing member default's resolution strategy should not be assessed in terms of MC only, but of the following all-inclusive funds transfer price:
+It remains to address its credit cost ($\CC$).
+By this we need to account for counterparty credit risk in a broad sense including the implications of this risk in terms of capital and funding costs which we quantify by XVA metrics as per \cite{BastideCrepeyDrapeauTadese21a}.
+The overall impact of a clearing member default's resolution strategy should then be assessed in terms of the following all-inclusive funds transfer price:

-which should thus supersede $\MC$ in the default resolution approach depicted in the last paragraph of Section \ref{ss:ftp}.
+which should thus supersede $\MC$ in the default resolution approach depicted in Section \ref{ss:methodo}.